Our Blog | The Intern Group | Internship Tips & Advice

 Star intern Kristine de Bever explains how interning in Colombia continues to impact life now that she’s back home in Australia.

 I tried to adjust to my new life as fast as possible.
 I observed the unique Paisa Spanish spoken by my colleagues and tried to adjust my European Spanish to be more like the local accent.
 I learned many of the uniquely Colombian expressions.
 Some, like ‘qué pena contigo’ I learned to use correctly, but will never quite be able to explain to other people.
 Arepas and Amazonian fruits quickly took up a recurring space in my fridge.
 I started drinking my coffee black.
-And my idea of a weekend well spent became a visit to green areas, flower farms, and traditional Antioquian villages residing in the mountains outside the city.
+My idea of a weekend well spent became a visit to green areas, flower farms, and traditional Antioquian villages located in the mountains outside the city.

 My Internship Experience